The College Library Director Mentoring Program Board includes:

 Melissa Jadlos, ex officio, program co-director, 2006-07 Cohort, is the Library Director at St. John Fisher College, Rochester, NY.
 She has been involved with the program since 2011 when she joined the seminar faculty.
 In 2012, she began co-directing the program with Susan Barnes Whyte.

 Melissa has worked in small college libraries for almost her entire career.
 A brief time with an ARL library convinced her that a smaller library was where she wanted to be.
 Melissa’s interests include leadership, mentoring, copyright, assessment, and the strategic communication of library value.
 She has written and presented on these issues locally and nationally.
 In 2012, she received a Library Journal Mover & Shaker award for her innovative transformation of the library in her first five years as director.

-Joan Ruelle, 2003-04 CLDMP cohort, has served as Dean & University Librarian at Elon University since 2012.
+Joan Ruelle, ex officio, 2003-04 CLDMP cohort, has served as Dean of the Carol Grotnes Belk Library at Elon University since 2012.
 She was the University Librarian at Hollins University (2003-2012) which received the ACRL Excellence in Academic Libraries Award in 2009.
 Prior to that, she held multiple positions at the University of Virginia.
 Joan is a graduate of the University of Iowa (MLIS), Mankato State University (MA), and the University of North Dakota (BA).